L3viathan/toolib/README.md

 `nlp` contains:

 - `Tree` (and its child `PTree`) is in an implementation of simple parse trees.
 They can be created manually, or from either PTB or qtree format.
 PTree adds probabilities to the nodes.
 - `ContextFreeLanguage`, which contains a CYK parser (and a method for estimating probabiities based on a PTB-like corpus).
+This might not be optimized for large corpora yet.

+`tools` contains the rest.
+See below.

 ##Classes